rijanshrestha2061/Group2-hivemind-smart-onboarding/research/transcripts/Group2_Deepak_P01_2026-07-02_Interview.md

 [12:00] Interviewer: Give me an example of that?
 [12:10] Participant P01: Before beginning a design project, I was searching for guidelines of AI model behavior.
 One version was available in Confluence, but another team had made updates to the documentation and only shared it in Microsoft Teams.
 I took a while to get the right one by asking people.
 [13:30] Interviewer: Were there any experiences that impacted your work?
-[13:40] Participant P01:It slowed things down.
+[13:40] Participant P01: It slowed things down.
 Rather than design activity, I spent my time, verifying information.
 It also made me less confident and I was not certain if I was making decisions based on the old guidance.
 [15:00] Interviewer: Where do you typically start when you're looking for information today?
 [15:10] Participant P01: Usually Confluence.
 If it's a Figma topic I'll look in Figma, if it's a Microsoft Teams topic I'll look in Microsoft Teams.
 I will ask a person directly if if it is still unclear to me.
 [16:10] Interviewer: Do you have to look for more than one location?
 [16:20] Participant P01: Almost every day.
 Engineering primarily uses Confluence, designers use Figma, product managers frequently use Google Drive, and some key decisions are lost in the Teams conversations.